 In the lap of Shreenagar Hill and above the Kali Gandaki River on the road between Butwal and Pokhara, Tansen is the hiding treasure of Nepal.
 Tansen is popular among the tourists for sightseeing and hand-loom products.
 Tansen, popularly known as Palpa, is the administrative center of Palpa district and lies on the slope of the Shreenagar Danda at an altitude of 1,343 meters.

 Along with the sightseeing activities, Karuwa and hand weaved Dhaka is the special product of the place.
-The Nepali topi (national cap) is made from the Dhaka.
-The Newars and the Magars are the majority of the inhabitants with some mixed Brahmins, Chhetries, Bhojpuri, Tharu, Gurung and Tamang people.
+The Nepali topi (national cap) is made from Dhaka.
+The Newars and the Magars are the majority of the inhabitants with some mixed Brahmins, Chhetries, Bhojpuri, Tharu, Gurung, and Tamang people.

 History of Tansen